 - My favorite food is cookies.
 I can NEVER say no to a good cookie.
 This is why I avoid that aisle in the grocery store with all of my might!

-- We moved from Gainesville, FL two years ago (home of University of Florida and the Gators!) to Virginia and now reside in Oxforshire, UK.
-I miss my family, but I LOVE the weather here!
+- We moved from Gainesville, FL (home of University of Florida and the Gators!) to Virginia and now reside in Oxforshire, UK.
+I miss my family, but I LOVE the scenery here!

 - I am a FSU alumni (yes, this is contradictory for those of you who are familiar with this huge rivalry in college football) and can't wait for college football season!